H-E-R Helmet Thurs INFO

 “Catch the Vision” for bike advocates outside Monterey County

 Stories and Specialties

 Charter Participants (the early leaders—those who joined in the first year)

 Contribute or volunteer

 The HER Helmet Thursdays project, launched November 2009, continues to be provided as a public service.
-As of July 2015, there is still no fee charged to participating businesses and organizations, no fee charged to people who bike.
+As of March 2017, there is still no fee charged to participating businesses and organizations, and still no fee charged to people who bike.